Nuclear power forms the basis of Finland's electricity production

-A third (33% in 2021) of the electricity produced in Finland comes from nuclear energy.
-As for electricity consumption, more than a quarter (26% in 2021) is produced with Finnish nuclear energy.
+Approximately 40% (41% in 2023) of the electricity produced in Finland comes from nuclear energy.
+As for electricity consumption, approximately 41% (in 2023) is produced with Finnish nuclear energy.
 Nuclear energy plays a major role in the implementation of the Finnish Climate and Energy Strategy, as it is carbon-neutral production and its use improves the security of electricity supply.

 The risks inherent in the use of nuclear energy require comprehensive and intensive regulation and supervision.
 The aim is to ensure that the use of nuclear power is safe for people and the environment, and that nuclear waste is managed and disposed of appropriately.
 International supervision also ensures the peaceful use of nuclear energy and prevents the possibility of manufacturing nuclear weapons.
 Supervision is based on nuclear energy legislation and its underlying principle of ensuring that the use of nuclear energy is safe and in line with the overall good of society.

-At present, there are four nuclear reactors in Finland: two in the nuclear power plant in Loviisa and two in the Olkiluoto plant.
-A fifth reactor (Olkiluoto 3) is in the implementation phase.
+At present, there are five nuclear reactors in Finland: two in the nuclear power plant in Loviisa and three in the Olkiluoto plant.
+The fifth reactor (Olkiluoto 3) was taken into production use in 2023.
 The research reactor FiR 1 in Otaniemi, Espoo, owned by VTT Technical Research Centre of Finland, was the first nuclear reactor in Finland.
 It was decommissioned in 2015.

 Finland is a pioneer in nuclear waste management